 I have been served with divorce papers from another state.
 What should I do?

 Get legal advice if at all possible.
 There are a number of things that go into deciding which state's law applies to your divorce.

 DO NOT ignore the divorce papers!
 If you do, a court you've never been to would have the right to determine your divorce, distribute your property, and even decide your relationship with your child.
 You may be able to find resources and information from by clicking on that state here.

 Is Colorado a community property state?

-For example, if you buy a car with your own money during your marriage, your spouse likely owns it too, even if only your name is on the title and you are the one to drive it.
+For example, if you buy a car in your own name during your marriage, your spouse likely owns it too, even if only your name is on the title and you are the one to drive it.
 Under Colorado's marital property system, spouses have claim to more things, such as the difference in the value of separate property that became more valuable during the marriage.

 Colorado law requires the court to enter an Order that equitably (fairly) divides all property of the marriage.
 Equitably does not mean all property will be divided 50-50.
-When the Court divides property, it may look at the contribution each spouse made to be able to acquire property; the value of the marital property; the financial situation of each person and their ability to earn after the divorce, and how Custody/Appropriation of Parental Responsibility has been decided.
+When the Court divides property, it may look at the contribution each spouse made to be able to acquire property; the value of the marital property; the financial situation of each person and their ability to earn after the divorce, and the value of separate property that each spouse has.

 There is some property that you may not think of as marital property to consider in dividing your marital assets.
-For example, limited partnerships, business interests, investments, and the cash value of life insurance and retirement benefits are all considered marital property to be divided upon divorce.
+For example, limited partnerships, business interests, investments (including cryptocurrency), and the cash value of life insurance and retirement benefits are all considered marital property to be divided upon divorce.
 If you have a lot of marital assets, get legal advice before you file for divorce.